The Full Text of

-The poem Girl by Jamaica Kincaid, appears to be something like a lecture from a mother to her daughter.
 It takes the form of a series of lessons; the point of the lessons, according to the mother, is to teach her daughter to behave and act properly.

 By the way, Jamaica Kincaid was really born Elaine Cynthia Richardson on the 25th of May 1949 in St. Johns on our sister Caribbean island of Antigua and Barbuda.
-She changed her name to Jamaica Kincaid in 1973 because her family disapproved of her writing.

-Here's the full text of the poem
+Here's the full text of the poem:

 Wash the white clothes on Monday and put them on the stone heap;wash the color clothes on Tuesday and put them on the clothesline to dry;